1954 Alabama Crimson Tide football team: Auburn

 For the first time since the 1949 season, Alabama was defeated by the rival Auburn Tigers 28–0 at Legion Field.
 Auburn led 7–0 at halftime with the only first half touchdown scored on a one-yard Bobby Freeman run in the first quarter.
 After a 41-yard Freeman run gave the Tigers a 14–0 lead in the third, a pair of fourth-quarter touchdowns gave Auburn the 28–0 victory.
 The final points came on a one-yard Joe Childress run and a three-yard Freeman run.
-The loss brought Alabama's all-time record against Auburn to 9–9–1.